MaxLikesMath/DeepLearningImplementations/README.md

 # Deep Learning Implementations
-This is a repository of implementations of deep learning papers, along with personal projects and experiments.
+This is a repository of implementations of deep learning papers, along with mini projects and experiments.
 Most are written using a mix of TFLearn and Tensorflow.

 # Project Descriptions